Best Night Markets to Visit in Malaysia

 6. SS2 Pasar Malam in Petaling Jaya

 One of the notable ones to visit is the SS2 Pasar Malam in the main business district here.
-The Monday night SS2 Night Market stretches all around the giant field area next to the food court and offers all sorts of interesting local things.
+The Monday night SS2 Night Market stretches around the giant field area next to the food court and offers all sorts of interesting local things.

 One of the notable ones to visit is the SS2 Pasar Malam in the main business district here.
-The Monday night SS2 Night Market stretches all around the giant field area next to the food court and offers all sorts of interesting local things.
+The Monday night SS2 Night Market stretches around the giant field area next to the food court and offers all sorts of interesting local things.

 SS2 Pasar Malam